Hidden Lake Gardens: Demonstration Garden

 This area demonstrates how plants can be combined in attractive groupings.
 Annuals, perennials, ornamental grasses, conifers, flowering trees and shrubs are displayed here.
 The new award-winning All-America Selections of flowering annuals are also planted in this area.
-Summer and early autumn provide an abundance of blossoms but no matter what time of year, this garden offers something of interest in each season.

 Hidden Lake & Pond

 A large portion of Hidden Lake Gardens remains as undeveloped natural areas.
 An auto road and six miles (10 km) of marked hiking trails allow visitors to explore the property which consists of oak-hickory forests, open fields, glacial kettleholes, and wetland areas.
 Wildflowers abound in spring and autumn brings fall foliage colors.
 White-tail deer, wild turkey, many songbirds and other wildlife can be seen on the property.

 More than six miles (10 km) of marked hiking trails provide access to the woodland area, meadows, and the glacial kettlehole.